 Bud, we played 60's, 70's, a little 80's, and lots of country.
 Beginning with Jim, Steve, and Tim, we no longer played the country portion of our songlist, and focused specifically on classic rock.
-I also began work on a Masters degree in September 1998 and graduated in December 2003 from SCSU with a M.A. in Special Studies entitled "Business in Music."
+I also began work on a Masters degree in music and business in September 1998 and graduated in December 2003 from SCSU with a M.A. in Special Studies entitled "Business in Music."
 I have since had employment in substitute teaching, tax preparation, grocery store work, and most recently, commercial cleaning.
 Tim Chandler took over in the position of drums and vocals in 2009.

 March 19, 2010

 One Nite Stand played their last gig on December 17, 2011 at the Blue Line in Sartell.
 My wife and I separated on January 15, 2010, and divorced on March 5, 2012.
 On November 16, 2012, I got a call from Walter, the lead singer from the Cloudy Town Strutters, to say he found a band needing a keyboard player.
 I packed up my keyboard and headed out for Eden Valley the following Sunday, November 18, 2012, for a practice/audition.
 We all got along great and it sounded pretty good.
 We started practicing every week, and did our first job on New Years Eve of 2012.
 We started playing regularly after that.
 If we were not playing, we were practicing every weekend.
 We're called the Valley Garage Boyz, because most of the guys were from Eden Valley, and we practiced in a garage.
 We started as a 4 piece band plus a soundman to make it 5.
 About a year ago, we enlisted the help of a new drummer, but the original drummer still contributed to the band on rhythm guitar, as well as lead vocals.
 The guitarist and bass guitarist also sang lead vocals.
 We consisted of "Doc" on guitar and lead vocals, Dave Breeze on bass guitar and lead vocals, Scotty Brossard (Chico) on rhythm guitar and lead vocals, Chad on drums, myself on keyboards and background vocals, and Kenny Schriefels on sound and harmonica.
 We played our last gig on July 9, 2016.